AdamPaternostro/Azure-Sample-ARM-Template-Architecture/README.md

    *  The publicIPAddress parameter can be set to true or false which determines if the NIC card is assigned a public IP address.
 Conditions are used in the ARM template to achive this.
    *  The VM template uses just a single parameter file which is shared between the NIC, Public IPs and the VMs.
 This simplified some testing.
 *  The VNET template does a loop to create each subnet.
 The subnets cannot be placed in a seperate linked template since when you run the ARM template a second time it will fail.
 The VNET will attempt to remove all the subnets when the subnets are in a seperate template.

+### Examples
+* azuredeploy.availabilityset uses the copy command to create many exact copies
+* azuredeploy.vm-nic uses an "if" statement to conditionally create a sub-resource (or null out the JSON)
+* azuredeploy.vnet uses a copy command for a sub-resource

 ## To Run via command line (Linux)